Hagop420/c1023-code-solutions/express-get-json/express-get-json-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is an API endpoint?
+- endpoint is the URL that the api http request is sent to which gives you/brings back the status code: can be 404 , 403 etc.

 - What is the appropriate `Content-Type` header for HTTP messages that contain JSON in their bodies?
+- The appropriate content type of an object would be application/json.

 ## Notes